walzph/advanced-parallel-computing/Exercises/ex04/solution.md

 #### José L. Abellán, Juan Fernández and Manuel E. Acacio.
 GLocks: Efficient Support for Highly-Contended Locks in Many-Core CMPs.

+In the paper "GLocks: Efﬁcient Support for Highly-Contended Locks in Many-Core CMPs" José L. Abellán and his colleagues describe GLocks, which is their optimization approach to lock synchronization.

+Synchronization among many-core CMPs often relies on shared variables for access coordination.
+This can be a key limitor to performance and scalability.
+Therefore, the author's main contribution is the concept of a novel hardware-supported lock mechanism.
+Because *GLocks* uses a dedicated network for synchronization, the technology skips the memory hierearchy.

+To prove the viability of this highly-contended lock concept, the authors provide a comprehensive comparison against common shared-memory locks.
+This evaluations shows that GLocks indeed reduces power consumption and execution time.

+We strongly agree with the author's proposal.
+They showed a reasonable lock optimization approach which might be a candidate to leverage various multi-core applications.

 ###  4.2 Result Validation